 Public opinion has shifted heavily in favor of legalization, and it is becoming increasingly widespread both in the United States and all over the world.
 It’s likely that more states will move towards legalizing marijuana soon, with many ballot measures and pieces of legislation on the way.

 There are some cannabis products that are legal on a federal level.
 The 2018 Farm Bill legalized hemp derivatives like cannabidiol (CBD), which was a major boon for the industry.

 CBD is a non-intoxicating cannabinoid found in cannabis that has potential therapeutic properties.
 CBD oil is made by extracting CBD from the cannabis plant, then diluting it with a carrier oil like coconut or hemp oil.

 Consumers say the experience is subtle and relaxing, which is preferable to the intense high associated with marijuana for some people.

 Storing your Marijuana

 As you can see, there’s a lot to learn about marijuana before you start purchasing products on your own.
-If you’re a parent or there are kids present in your home, you need to be careful about where your cannabis products are stored.
+If you’re a parent or have kids in your home, you need to be careful where your cannabis products are stored.

 Generally, they should always be in a cool, dark location that is inaccessible to children and pets.
 Products should also be in childproof containers so that if your child does find them, they will have difficulty actually consuming any of the marijuana itself.

-If you do have an issue with your child finding your marijuana products, call their pediatrician for advice on what to do.
+If you have an issue with your child finding marijuana products, call their pediatrician for advice on what to do.